 Cryptocurrencies have ushered in what many believe to be the greatest era of wealth redistribution in a generation.
 But, it is worth noting that the industry remains nascent.
 As it grows, there is no doubt that crypto-backed lending will surge along with it.

-While banks continue to rule the landing space, crypto-backed lending platforms are hot on their trails.
+While banks continue to rule the lending space, crypto-backed lending platforms are hot on their trails.
 They offer speed and convenience, and their nimble characteristic makes them perfect for businesses in developing countries that need quick access to capital for expansion.

 Right now, it’s a matter of when crypto-backed lending will become the industry standard; not if.